Devv-262/PRODUCT-SECURITY-USING-GEN-AI/README.md

 This project demonstrates an end-to-end security automation pipeline for **Docker images** and **Kubernetes manifests**, powered by **Generative AI** and **RAG (Retrieval-Augmented Generation)** into a single unified pipeline.
 It automatically scans Docker images, analyzes Kubernetes manifests, generates SBOMs, detects vulnerabilities, and stores all security data in a vector database.
 Using Retrieval-Augmented Generation, the system provides context-aware remediation by feeding real scan outputs into a lightweight LLM that produces secure Dockerfiles, fixed manifests, and detailed remediation reports.

 The pipeline goes beyond static scanning by enabling iterative self-healing: each fix is regenerated, rebuilt, and rescanned until high and critical issues are resolved.
 The built-in Security Chatbot allows users to interact with the entire system, ask questions about vulnerabilities, understand failures, and receive accurate, data-driven explanations.
-Designed for real-world DevSecOps workflows, this solution automates product hardening, reduces manual analysis time, and ensures consistent, reliable security improvements across containers and Kubernetes deployments.**.
-It was presented at **Nokia University Day 2025** and **won the Exhibition Award**.
+Designed for real-world DevSecOps workflows, this solution automates product hardening, reduces manual analysis time, and ensures consistent, reliable security improvements across containers and **Kubernetes deployments.**.
+It was presented at **Nokia University Day 2025** and **won the best industry implemented Award**.

 The system scans container images, analyzes Kubernetes manifests, stores findings in a vector database, and uses a lightweight LLM to automatically generate fixes, secure configurations, and reports.